ABHAY

 CBSE 2026 Board Exam Tentative schedules and road ahead

-For 2026, CBSE has for the first time released a tentative date sheet, with exams listed across multiple phases from February to July.
+For 2026, CBSE has first time released a tentative date sheet, with exams listed across multiple phases from February to July.
 This approach reflects the upcoming shift towards biannual Class 10 boards under NEP reforms.

 Officials argue that multiple opportunities will reduce high stakes pressure, but teachers and principals worry about logistics and evaluation timelines.